Division of Chemical, Bioengineering, Environmental and Transport Systems

-Biophotonics is aimed at exploring the research frontiers in photonics principles, engineering and technology that are relevant for critical problems in fields of medicine, biology and biotechnology.
-Fundamental science and engineering research and innovation in photonics is required to lay the foundations for new technologies beyond those that are mature and ready for application in medical diagnostics and therapies.
+The goal of the Biophotonics program is to explore the research frontiers in photonics principles, engineering and technology that are relevant for critical problems in fields of medicine, biology and biotechnology.
+Fundamental engineering research and innovation in photonics is required to lay the foundations for new technologies beyond those that are mature and ready for application in medical diagnostics and therapies.
 Advances are needed in nanophotonics, optogenetics, contrast and targeting agents, ultra-thin probes, wide field imaging, and rapid biomarker screening.
 Low cost and minimally invasive medical diagnostics and therapies are key motivating application goals.

-• Macromolecule Markers - Innovative methods for labeling of macromolecules, novel compositions of matter/methods of fabrication of multicolor probes that might be used for marking and detection of specific pathological cells and push the envelope of optical sensing to the limits of detection, resolution, and identification
+- Macromolecule Markers: Innovative methods for labeling of macromolecules.
+Novel compositions of matter.
+Methods of fabrication of multicolor probes that could be used for marking and detection of specific pathological cells.
+Pushing the envelope of optical sensing to the limits of detection, resolution, and identification.

-• Low Coherence Sensing at the Nanoscale - Low coherence enhanced backscattering (LEBS), n-dimensional elastic light scattering, and angle-resolved low coherence interferometry for early cancer detection (dysplasia)
+- Low Coherence Sensing at the Nanoscale: Low coherence enhanced backscattering (LEBS).
+N-dimensional elastic light scattering.
+Angle-resolved low coherence interferometry for early cancer detection (dysplasia).

-• Micro- and Nano-photonics - Development and application of novel nanoparticle fluorescent quantum-dots; sensitive, multiplexed, high-throughput characterization of macromolecular properties of cells; nanomaterials and nanodevices for biomedicine
+- Micro- & Nano-photonics: Development and application of novel nanoparticle fluorescent quantum-dots.
+Sensitive, multiplexed, high-throughput characterization of macromolecular properties of cells.
+Nanomaterials and nanodevices for biomedicine.

 INFORMATION COMMON TO MOST CBET PROGRAMS